eyeseegIT/Unit-1-Project/README.md

 # Unit 1 Project- The Number Slots

-Bringing a casino classic to you.
+A casino classic.
+Same look.
+Same feel.
+Same winning odds.

 Play the game <a href="https://unit-1-slot-machine.netlify.app" rel="noopener noreferrer" target="_blank">here</a>!

 # Rules of the Game:
 1) Input amount of coins (from 1 to 100) you have to play with.